DECEMBER 7, 2020 | PRESS RELEASE

 BY

-I think a lot about that line–”suffering is not the same as disease” in terms of my own experience.
+I think a lot about the line ”suffering is not the same as disease” in terms of my own experience.
 Was my experience with depression a “mental illness”?
 Or was it suffering?
 Are they the same thing?

 May is mental health awareness month.
 With the health and economic impacts of the pandemic continuing to grow, it certainly seems timely to raise awareness on the importance of mental well-being.